Difference Between Lending and Borrowing

 Lending vs Borrowing Infographics

-- Lending and Borrowing both are part of single transactions with different purpose of parties involved in the transaction
+- Both are part of single transactions with different purpose of parties involved in the transaction

 - Lending is the process of giving money to an entity/person however Borrowing is a process of receiving money from an entity/person